ZurichNLP/mtrain/README.md

 lexicalised (msd-bidirectional-fe) reordering model, as well as a standard Moses recasing engine.
 All phrase and reordering tables will be [compressed](http://ufal.mff.cuni.cz/pbml/98/art-junczys-dowmunt.pdf).

-### Training with Nematus backend
+### Training a Nematus model

-Note: When you try some of the commands below, `mtrain` will insist on you providing more parameters.
-This is intentional to introduce you to the Nematus backend step by step.

-Training with Nematus backend works quite similar to the Moses backend in regards of the commands you need.
-Again, providing a parallel corpus location and source and target language are mandatory for training.
+Training with the Nematus backend is similar to the Moses backend.
+Again, providing a parallel corpus location and source and target language are mandatory for training:

-However, for using Nematus you need to specify the respective backend (if not, Moses is used by default):

 ```sh
 mtrain ~/my-corpus en fr --backend nematus
 ```

-In order to store the engine at a different location than in the current working directory, use the `-o` parameter:
+In order to store the engine in a different location than in the current working directory, use the `-o` parameter:

 ```sh
 mtrain ~/my-corpus en fr --backend nematus -o ~/my_engine
 ```

-Nematus depends on a tuning set, which is used for repeatedly validating the trained engine.
+Nematus depends on a tuning set, which is used for validation during training.
-Therefore, you need to use `-t` and specify the number of segments sampled from your parallel corpus:
+Therefore, you need to use `-t`/`--tune` to specify the number of segments sampled from your parallel corpus.
+If the argument for `-t` is not a number, it must be the path to an existing validation set.

 ```sh
 mtrain ~/my-corpus en fr --backend nematus -o ~/my_engine -t 1000
 ```

-So far, truecasing is the only casing strategy for backend Nematus.
-Thus, truecasing is used by default for `-c` and does not have to be specified, but you may if you wish to:
+Specify a casing strategy with the `-c` parameter:

 ```sh
 mtrain ~/my-corpus en fr --backend nematus -o ~/my_engine -t 1000 -c truecasing
 ```

-Training and the included validation are best performed when using CuDNN to make full use of the GPUs.
-You then need to specify which GPU is used for training and validation and how much memory shall be preallocated for the respective operation.
-For example, type:
+Training a Nematus model is best done on GPUs.
+Use `--device_train` and `--device_validate` to indicate the names of the devices that should be used for training and validation (can be the same as training if the training process does not use all memory on the GPU and devices are not process-exclusive).
+For CPU, use the name `cpu`.
+GPU training also benefits from memory preallocation, which you can control with `--preallocate_train` and `--preallocate_validate`.

+Here is a full training command:

 ```sh
 mtrain ~/my-corpus en fr --backend nematus -o ~/my_engine -t 1000 -c truecasing --device_train cuda0 --preallocate_train 0.8 --device_validate cuda1 --preallocate_validate 0.3
 ```

-You may want to split preprocessing data and training, for example when you need to verify the preprocessed data before training.
+You may want to perform separately preprocessing data and training, for example when you need to verify the preprocessed data before training.
 When using `--preprocessing_only` and `--training_only`, you only have to provide the parameters necessary for the respective step.
 For example, type:

 ```sh